Adnan Oktar: Other religious beliefs

 According to Halil Arda, Oktar justified concubinage "by reference to the Ottoman harems, while passages of the Koran were recited to justify the practice of severing the ties of the young followers to their families".
-He quotes a Turkish legal scholar "involved in some of the court cases against Oktar": "In [Oktar's] reading, the love for mother and father is an offence to God.
-Parents are seen as the executors of God's will to raise the child.
-Once the child reaches adulthood, their role is fulfilled.
-If the parents happen to join, they are considered pious and may become fellow comrades.
-If they remain 'infidels', they are considered enemies."
-Despite cutting off these relations, the group ultimately depended on parents financial and social resources. "followers were encouraged to plunder their parents' bank accounts and sell their assets".
+He quotes a Turkish legal scholar "involved in some of the court cases against Oktar":

+Despite cutting off these relations, the group ultimately depended on their parents' financial and social resources, as "followers were encouraged to plunder their parents' bank accounts and sell their assets".